ulrichwohak/ulrichwohak.github.io/_posts/2022-02-08-fms_did_time_varying_covariates.md

-    (particularly, if they can vary across different values of the covariates), (under some additional conditions) $$\alpha$$ will be equal to a weighted average of conditional ATT parameters but they will suffer from the "weight reversal" property pointed out in [Sloczynski (2020)](https://doi.org/10.1162/rest_a_00953) in a
+    (particularly, if they can vary across different values of the covariates), (under some additional conditions) $$\alpha$$ will be equal to a weighted average of conditional ATT parameters but they will suffer from the “weight reversal” property pointed out in [Sloczynski (2020)](https://doi.org/10.1162/rest_a_00953) in a
-    different context --- conditional ATTs for values of the covariates that are uncommon for the treated group relative to the untreated group get lots of weight, and the opposite happens for relatively common values of the covariates.
+    different context — conditional ATTs for values of the covariates that are uncommon for the treated group relative to the untreated group get lots of weight, and the opposite happens for relatively common values of the covariates.